kburnik/php_codebase/README.md

 Build rules

-* php_library - a set of PHP files which are checked and bootstrapped
+* php_library - a set of PHP files which are checked and bootstrapped.
-* php_test - same as library, with an extra test runner executable named by the target
+* php_binary - same as library, with an extra entry point named by the target.
-* php_executable - same as library, with an extra entry point named by the target
+* php_test - same as library, with an extra test runner executable named by the target.
 * php_image - same as executable, but as a docker image instead.

 Workspace rules